 The battle against plastic has long been a reality, as this is one of the most polluting materials on the planet.
 That's why, in all sectors, a great effort is being made to be able to reuse it once the product life cycle has ended.

 Furniture design and manufacturing goes a step further and recycled polypropylene chairs are now a reality.
 At SELLEX it is something that we have always in mind and we have reinvented some pieces to turn them into more ecological chairs, which fit into the well-known circular economy.
-This is the case of the 100/100 SLAM Chairs and the 100/100 MASS Chairs.
+This is the case of the SLAM Chairs 100/100, the MASS Chairs 100/100 and the NEST Chairs 100/100.
 If the conventional version was already perfect to furnish an office, this new more sustainable version is much more so.
 We have 100% recycled and 100% recyclable polypropylene chairs with low environmental impact.

 The SELLEX 100/100 Range of chairs also offers different heights and models that fits perfectly with the needs of each company and the styles of each office.